TreacherousDev/Treacherous/README.md

    2. Get the powerset of the combination of all nunoccupied neighbors (include empty)
    3. For each set in the powerset, append the parent direction and get the sum of all elements in each set.
 Store the values in a list called room_selection
    5. Select 1 random element from room_selection and set it as the new value of the current cell
-   6. Mark all the opening directions of the current cell based in its value (room ID), excluding the direction of its parent
+   6. Based on its value (room ID), mark all the opening directions and set them as children, excluding the direction of its parent.
-   7. For each marked direction, set it as a child of the current cell.
 2. Get the next batch of marked cells and repeat.

 Let's run through this algorithm step by step and simulate the map in real time.